monarin/psana-nersc/psdaq/instructions/05_add_new_wave8.md

 ```
 We can use either Kcu1500 or Wave8 devGui to check for optic signal and linklock.
 ### Kcu1500 devGui
-To start the devGui
+To start the devGui, make sure that rogue matches with the firmware.
+As of 20250409, we need Rogue/pyrogue version v5.18.4 from ps-4.6.0.
 ```
 ssh drp-srcf-cmp004
 cd wave8/software
-python scripts/PcieDebugGui.py --boardType Kcu1500
+python scripts/PcieDebugGui.py --boardType XilinxKcu1500
 ```
 For Optic, check the value of RxPower[1] of Qsfp[1] on Kcu1500
 ![ins05_devgui_kcu1500_QSFP1_1](/psdaq/images/ins05_devgui_kcu1500_QSFP1_1.png)